octospacc/Mi-Fitness-Private-Server/README.md

 4. Recompile the app into an APK with `apktool b .`
 5. Sign the APK for installation; you can use [Uber Apk Signer](https://favr.dev/opensource/uber-apk-signer/): `java -jar uber-apk-signer.jar -a dist/THE_ORIGINAL_FILE.apk`

-## Credits and copyright
+## Credits and Copyright

 Mi Fitness is the proprietary application of Xiaomi and fully their copyright, as is m0tral's APK with his modifications his copyright.
 We are not affiliated with either, and these parts are not redistributed in any branch of the repository.
 Our own modifications are fully documented and can be recreated independently.

 The `bin` branch of the repo hosts some extra precompiled assets, not needed for the base functionality of the server, but solely provided for convenience and preservation of specific extra features (eg. apps and watchface galleries).
-Following a fair-use ideal, only public files available for free are uploaded, and credits are provided in some way or another.
+Following a fair-use ideal, only public files available for free are uploaded, and credits are provided inside the files and/or in [ThirdPartyContent.md](./ThirdPartyContent.md).
 Please open an issue if you feel like this infringes on your copyright and we will take down the illicit content.

 The private server code is fully original and my own copyright.
 It will be later released under a free software license to be determined.